 All students, staff, and faculty receive annual e-mails about PPSC's AOD policies, including links to information and resources.
-Copies of emails sent during the Biennial Review period are included in Appendix B of this report.
+Copies of emails sent during the Biennial Review period are included in Appendix B: Emails Sent to Students and Faculty re: PPSC AOD Policies of this report.